 As much as it simplifies infrastructure issues, serverless computing means more complexity elsewhere.
 Its excellent suitability for many short-lived tasks automatically leads to a significantly higher number of these.
-Each of these tasks may be greatly simplified in itself, but the increased volumes of transitions and interfaces also makes the overall system structure more complex to monitor.
-Examples include increased configuration effort, additional deployment scripts and tooling artefacts.
-As a result, the development of software is more efficient, but the continuous checking and monitoring of the applications is more complicated and harder to achieve.
+Each of these tasks may be greatly simplified in itself, but the increased volumes of transitions and interfaces also make the overall system structure more complex to monitor.
+Examples include increased configuration effort, additional deployment scripts, and tooling artefacts.
+As a result, the development of software is more efficient, but the continuous checking and monitoring of the applications are more complicated and harder to achieve.

 Potential impacts on performance

 Another setback is that the performance of individual requests is much less predictable with serverless and precise performance forecasts are therefore much more difficult.
 One request may take three milliseconds and another one hundred times that.
 However, as an application scales, its performance also becomes more predictable.
 One reason for this is that the more data that is cached and the more often it is accessed, the better the performance.

 Upfront costs can vary considerably, with investments in serverless computing possibly reaching between three and seven-figure sums.
 Investment can prove extremely cost-effective long term though, so when making the case for the technology, organisations should consider each provider individually to make sure they maximise ROI.
 Questions to ask include: